shipstar/blog.kyleshipley.com/posts/raspberry-pi-arcade-cabinet.md

 (**Side note**: I had no soldering skills at the time I completed this project, so I hand-rolled, crimped, and daisy chained wires together for 33 buttons and 4 joysticks.
 My fingers had blisters for days.
 I wouldn't recommend it to anyone else, but I'm glad I did it!)

-My iPac4 has an old-school PS/2 connector, but the Raspberry Pi is unsurprisingly USB-only.
-I bought a PS/2-to-USB adapter, which worked out of the box.
+My I-PAC4 USB adapter, which worked out of the box.
 The main emulation engine in RetroPie is RetroArch + libretro.
 The default configuration for the iPac4 has a few mysterious button choices that RetroArch doesn't support, so I had to download the [WinIPAC Interactive Panel Designer](http://www.ultimarc.com/download.html) to update my configuration.
 (The OSX implementation is hopelessly out of date and only runs on PowerPC.
 I didn't try the Linux utility because I had a Windows machine available and had used the Windows version before.)

 ## Check paths below   vv